Jean Parker: 1950–2005: Later career and retirement

 Parker and Chaney continued to appear in touring productions of Born Yesterday through 1950.
 Also in 1950, Parker returned to film with a supporting role in The Gunfighter opposite Gregory Peck, playing a saloon singer.
 The following year, in 1951, while appearing at a nightclub in Sydney, Australia, Parker made international headlines when she was escorted off Bondi Beach by swimsuit inspector Abe Laidlaw, who measured her bikini and determined it was too skimpy.

 On May 19, 1951, Parker secretly married actor Robert Lowery Hanks at the home of a friend in Hialeah, Florida.
 The two had previously co-starred in the 1944 film The Navy Way.
 In late 1951, Parker and Lowery co-starred in a touring stage production of Sidney Kingsley's Detective Story.
 Critic Harold Whitehead, reviewing a Montreal performance of the play, observed that Parker seemed "shaky and ill-at-ease" throughout.
 The following year, on September 24, 1952, Parker gave birth to her only child, a son, Robert Lowery Hanks II, in Los Angeles.

 Parker continued to appear occasionally in films throughout the remainder of the 1950s, including a starring role opposite Edward G. Robinson in the film noir Black Tuesday (1954), followed by a role in A Lawless Street (1955).
 In 1954, Parker played the role of "Cattle Kate Watson of Wyoming" in an episode of the syndicated television series Stories of the Century, the first western program to win an Emmy Award.
-The series starred and was narrated by Jim Davis.
 Later in her career and life, Parker continued a successful stint on the West Coast theatre circuit and worked as an acting coach.
 Parker filed for divorce from her fourth husband, Lowery, in September 1957, but it was never finalized.
 She made her last film appearance was in Apache Uprising (1965).

 Parker worked as an acting coach in the 1970s for a time, but spent the following several decades largely out of the public eye, earning a reputation as a "Hollywood recluse."

 In 1998, she moved into the Motion Picture and Television Country House and Hospital in the Woodland Hills section of Los Angeles.